asrusch/wsl-tunnels/README.md

 Use this program to create SSH tunnels to predefined hosts and open a set of webpages with Firefox using the proxy.

 ## Usage
 Modify tunnels.conf with the Location/pretty name, hostname, and URLs to open.
-Run ''tunnels <location>'' to start.
+Run `tunnels <location>` to start.

 `tunnels stop` to stop the tunnel.<br>
 `tunnels status` to view status.<br>